manitou48/DUEZoo/README.txt

 SPIperf.txt    SPI performance at various clock rates and with DMA

 mem2mem.txt    timing results for memcpy()/memset() and DMA versions

+wizperf.txt    Ethernet performance of wiznet WIZ820io that uses W5200 chip
+               SPI and SPI+DMA results for DUE and maple and UNO

 ---------------------- details --------------------